BitPhinix/BitPhinix.GitHub.io/README.md

 # Disclaimer

 This website was created in 4 days and isn´t commentet very well.
-The source code should be fairly readable since it is only a few lines of js and the rest is html / css.
+The source code should be fairly readable since it is only a few lines of js and everything else is html / css.

 #  Stuff used